DavidMayoral/TU-Munich-microclimate/README.md

 - Average wind speeds per year.
 [99]

 **Note**: The .html graphs have to be downloaded in order to be visualized correctly.

+## 6. Comparison with data from other sources

+In /`Relevant graphs`/`Comp Meteoblue`, a comparison can be found between the graphs generated and equivalent plots from [MeteoBlue](https://www.meteoblue.com/en/weather/historyclimate/climatemodelled/munich_germany_2867714).

+This serves to ensure the validity of the DWD data.